microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bookingcustomerinformation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-It lists down the customer properties for an appointment.
-An appointment will contain a list of customer information and each unit will indicate the properties of a customer who is part of that appointment.
+Registers the customer properties for an appointment.
+An appointment contains a list of customer information and each unit indicates the properties of a customer who is part of that appointment.

 ## Properties